pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

-To add the secret to our pipeline, we can just use the `transform.secrets` field to mount it as a volume and expose the `auth_token` key as an environment variable.
+To add the secret to our pipeline, we can just use the `transform.secrets` field to expose the `auth_token` key as an environment variable.
 This is `transform.secrets` in the file `branch-mover.json`

 ```
       "secrets": [ {
-          "name": "pachyderm-user-secret",
-          "mount_path": "/pachyderm-user-secret"
-      },
-      {
           "name": "pachyderm-user-secret",
           "env_var": "PACHYDERM_AUTH_TOKEN",
           "key": "auth_token"